hmmrjn/expenses-report-generator/README.md

 # About
 I made this for myself.

-So that I can make Expence Reports faster.
+So that I can make Expense Reports faster.

 ![image](https://i.imgur.com/tQgl5cD.png "screenshot")